https://github.com/gaelic-ghost/textforspeech

 ```

-For repeated file paths in the same utterance, the text lane now also compacts repeated anchors before the built-in path-speaking pass.
-The first path still speaks normally, but later repeated mentions can collapse to shorter phrases such as `same directory, Worker Runtime dot swift` or `same path` instead of repeating the full spoken prefix.
+For repeated file paths in the same utterance, the text path compacts repeated anchors before the built-in path-speaking pass.
+File-path separators collapse to spacing rather than spoken words, and later repeated mentions can collapse to shorter phrases such as `same directory, Worker Runtime dot swift` or `same path` instead of repeating the full spoken prefix.

 ```swift